natir/ned-et-les-maki/packages/generic/src/README.txt

 Ned et les maki is a free and open source 2D platform game.

-The game can be run by double clicking on the nedetlesmaki-game-${project.version}.jar file or using one of the run_* script.
+The game can be run by double clicking on the nedetlesmaki-lwjgl-${project.version}.jar file or using one of the run_* script.

 It will run in fullscreen